 There’s no need to turn the peppers over.
 The top side cooks well and the bacon gets crispy without turning them over.

 1. Mix hot sauce in with the cream cheese to give more depth of flavour.

 2. Measure out the cream cheese you use, to ensure you’re only using 1/2 a Tablespoon per pepper.

 3. Cook low and slow.

-4 slices of bacon (each piece cut into thirds)
+- 4 slices bacon each piece cut into thirds

 Lay poppers on hot grill.
-Reduce heat beneath poppers to low and side grills to medium-low.
+Reduce flame beneath poppers to low and side grills to medium-low.

 - Cook for 1/2 hour to 1 hour depending on how hot you like the peppers.
 I like mine cooked for around 45 minutes so there's a bit of heat still left in the peppers but not too much.
 Check on your peppers every 10 to 15 minutes to make sure they aren't burning to a crisp.
 If you have trouble with the bacon causing flare ups, turn the grill directly beneath the poppers off completely and turn up the side grills slightly.

 No BBQ grill?
 No problem.
 You can also cook these in the oven at 350 for the same amount of time.
 The lower your oven temperature, the longer the poppers will take to cook and the less heat they should have.
 So if you don't like heat cook them at 300 for a longer period of time.